 Every WSOP tournament has breaks, usually every two hours, and many a dinner break as well.
 The best way to learn when they are is to pick up a structure sheet, which is available both online and in print form.
 The bathrooms are jammed packed during breaks, so it’s never a bad idea to head to break a couple minutes early to beat the rush.

 Likewise, if there’s going to be a dinner break, you’ll want to figure out how much time you have and where you’ll go.
-If it’s inside the Rio plan for things to be busy, and if you go off property expect to encounter traffic.
+If it’s inside the Horseshoe or Paris plan for things to be busy, and if you go off property expect to encounter traffic.
 You also don’t want to stray too far as the further you go, the higher the risk of returning late.

 Just plan accordingly, and you should be fine.